-The Linker interface (Figure 1b) is the primary means of defining networks.
+Link specification.
+The Linker interface (Figure 1(b)) is the primary means of defining networks.
 Analysts start by dragging desired node types to fields for source and target nodes.
 Orion responds by computing the possible linking paths between the source and target nodes and displays the results in a table.
 Users can select the resulting paths to include those edges within the resulting network model.

 Filtering.
-Analysts can drag-and-drop fields to specify filtering criteria (Figure 1f).
+Analysts can drag-and-drop fields to specify filtering criteria (Figure 1(f)).
 Filters can be created for any table involved in the network.
 Orion generates dynamic query widgets-selection lists and range sliders-based on the data type.
 Corresponding predicates are then applied during network construction to limit the nodes and edges included in the final graph.
-In addition to single table predicates, analysts can specify filtering criteria directly on joins.
-Filterable joins are presented in a context menu when an analyst right clicks a linking path.
+In addition to single-table predicates, analysts can specify filtering criteria directly on joins.
+Filterable joins are presented in a context menu when an analyst right-clicks a linking path.
 Currently, Orion only supports user-defined join predicates specified as Java code statements.

 Splitting.
 An alternative to filtering is to split a network into a collection of subgraphs.
+Examples include inspecting time slices and splitting on categorical variables (e.g. health forums).
+To specify subdivision criteria, a user first drags a node or edge field to the Split region (Figure 1(g)).
+Orion then displays a widget enabling further parameterization (Figure 3).
+Networks generated by splitting appear in the Schema Viewer as grouped collections that support batch operations.

-Examples include inspecting time slices and splitting on categorical variables (e.g., health forums).
-Orion supports splitting by categorical variables or using window functions over quantitative variables (see Figure 7).
-Of course, not all such splits are useful: naïvely splitting on a node's primary key results in a collection of singleton graphs.
+Orion supports splitting by categorical variables to create separate networks that isolate a given node or edge attribute value.
+For quantitative and temporal attributes, users can specify window functions; both sliding windows (which sequentially cover a domain) and anchored windows (which extend from fixed reference bounds) are supported.
+Of course, not all such splits are useful: naively splitting on a node's primary key results in a collection of singleton graphs.
 In this special case, Orion instead interprets the split as a request for subgraphs centered at each node and provides a graph distance control.
-Analysts can extract all nodes and edges within a specified graph distance to extract egocentric networks.
-Networks generated by splitting appear as grouped collections that support batch operations.
+Analysts can extract all nodes and edges within a specified graph distance to isolate egocentric networks.
+For example, a distance of 1.0 includes all neighbors, a distance of 1.5 includes all neighbors and edges between them, a distance of 2.0 includes all nodes within two hops, and so on.

 Rollup.
 When specifying desired node types via drag-and-drop, typically the primary key of a node table is used.
-If analysts instead drag-and-drop a non-key field, an aggregated network will be constructed that uses the unique field values as individual nodes (c.f., PivotGraph [33]).
+If analysts instead drag-and-drop a non-key field, an aggregated network will be constructed that uses the unique field values as individual nodes (cf. PivotGraph7).
 The underlying nodes are grouped according to the requested field; edges between groups are tallied to provide an aggregate representation of the underlying graph.

-Multiple Edge Sets.
+Multiple edge sets.
 By selecting multiple linking paths, Orion allows analysts to construct networks with multiple edge sets.

-When multiple paths are selected, the linking interface enables controls for choosing an aggregate function for merging edge sets (Figure 1e); options include basic logical (or, and) and arithmetic (count, sum, product) operations.
+When multiple paths are selected, the linking interface enables controls for choosing an aggregate function for merging edge sets (Figure 1(e)); options include basic logical (or, and) and arithmetic (count, sum, product) operations.
 For arithmetic operations, analysts can also provide numerical weights for each edge set.